void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 ### Enough of Politics, Diplomacy, and speaking as a project, what do YOU think about all this?

-The last 8 months since Xtraeme showed up again have been a roller coaster.
+The last 8 months since xtraeme showed up again have been a roller coaster.
 Its been a stressful time and I've come very close to leaving the project several times.
 I'm one of a handful of people who directly maintain the day to day infrastructure that builds and serves